Demi Moore Shares Wet & Wild Throwback Pic On Instagram

 Demi’s naturally straight hair looked wavy once it became wet.
 Her tresses were cut into bangs, which were swept to one side and stuck to her shoulders and chest.
 Her hair appeared artfully placed for maximum dramatic effect for the glamourous shot.

 As for Demi’s makeup, it was representative of the time.
 Dark black eyeliner rimmed both her top and bottom lashes.
-Heavy brown and gray eyeshadow was placed on her eyelids and extended out to a point on each corner of her eyes.
+Heavy brown and gray eye shadow was placed on her eyelids and extended out to a point on each corner of her eyes.
 Lots of black mascara was used to elongate her lashes and her eyebrows were full and thick without a need for lots of dark pencil to fill them in.

 Her makeup base was a shade darker than her skin color, and lots of bronzer was used as a contour to fill in her cheeks to make them look hollow and allow her cheekbones to pop.
 Slick brown gloss filled in her lips, which were lined on the bottom with a darker lip liner to enhance their fullness.